What is it?

 Where in Massachusetts is the program running?

-In Massachusetts, the Clemente Course is currently offered in Dorchester, New Bedford, and Brockton, in partnership with local social service agencies in those communities.
+In Massachusetts, the Clemente Course is currently offered in Dorchester, New Bedford, Brockton, and Worcester, in partnership with local social service agencies in those communities.
 If you are interested in starting a Clemente Course in your town take a look at this Clemente Course Startup Information (pdf).

 What’s the history of the Clemente Course?